Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 As discussed earlier, the certificate of registration granted to a casual taxable person is valid for a maximum tenure of 180 days.
 [Sec 27 of CGST Act, 2017]

-If the purpose and period for which registration is taken expire before 180 days, the certificate will expire automatically after such period, and the status will be converted to ‘Inactive.’
+If the purpose and period for which a person obtained the registration expire before 180 days, the person must allow the certificate to expire automatically after this period, and the system will change the status to ‘Inactive.’

 For instance, if registration was taken for a trade exhibition held from 01-12-2023 to 10-12-2023.
 The registration will expire on 10-12-2023 after the exhibition concludes.